 Remo will open by default in its own app.
 Once remo is running, you can embed it in Jupyter or Colab notebooks, by running:

 localhost:8123).
 To change the default viewer, you can edit the config file.

 If you have a remo server running on a remote machine, you can use the python library to connect to it by doing

 You can run and embed remo in Colab instances.
 This includes some convenient data backup on GDrive.
 You can read more here.

 If you are using a programming language other than Python, you can still call remo from code.

-You still need a version of Remo installed, but then you could directly call the app REST API end-points - maybe taking inspiration from what we have done within the Python SDK.
+You would need a version of Remo installed (which requires Python), but then you could directly call the app REST API end-points - maybe taking inspiration from what we have done within the Python SDK.